 - A UW–Madison or Edgewood College ID card with a photograph of the cardholder, accompanied by a fee statement for the current semester.

-- A utility bill for the period commencing not earlier than 90 days before the election. (printed copy of online bill ok)
+- A utility bill for the period commencing not earlier than 90 days before the election.
+A printed copy of an online bill is acceptable.

 - A paycheck.